BenK93/ChatApp-client/README.md

 - MongoDB with Mongoose  <img src="/public/media/mongodb.png" alt="mongodb icon" width="25" height="20"/>
 - Socket.IO  <img src="/public/media/socket-io.png" alt="socketio icon" width="20" height="20"/>

+## How To Use
+Clone the repository, `npm install` all dependencies and then `npm start` to open the Chat app on your browser.

+### MUST: Clone the server side repository in order that the app will work.

+It runs locally on `localhost:3000` and fetching from server on `localhost:5000`.

 ## Features

 - Real-time massaging